ramiiib/ramiii.dev/_tabs/about me.md

 ## ⏳ Future plans
-- [ ] Learn Splunk and work with Active Directory (maybe another project for this?)
+- [ ] Work with Splunk and Active Directory (maybe another project for this?)
 - [ ] HTB challenges and writeups
 - [ ] Research into malware analysis